-- ➤ a PostgreSQL extension object created into each database, named emaj and holding some tables, functions, sequences, ... - > a set of external clients working in command line interface mode. - > a web GUI as a plugin for the phpPqAdmin tool.
+- a PostgreSQL extension object created into each database, named emaj and holding some tables, functions, sequences, ... - > a set of external clients working in command line interface, - a web GUI as a plugin for the phpPgAdmin tool or an independent web application, Emaj_web.